Review of: Japanesepod101

 While podcast seasons are sorted under a difficult level (which are called lesson paths), there's no guided path through the Japanese lessons.
 You the user must decide which seasons you listen to, and which you skip.
 If you're looking for a step by step or systematic way to learn Japanese, then Japanesepod101 might not be your cup of tea.

 Podcast seasons themselves aren't really sorted in any order.
 Under each of the lesson paths you’ll find a list of lesson seasons.
 But the season numbers don’t indicate the order in which you should listen to each season.
 They only represent the order the seasons were made it.

 For example you don’t necessarily have to work through season 2 at the beginner level after Season 1 or before season 3.
 “Season 2” just means it was made after seasons and before the following season.

-Best way to use Japanesepod101
+Best way to use Japanesepod101 to learn Japanese

 Using the site for listening & pronunciation